Skip to main content

 What events led up to the Walk for Reconciliation?

 In the 1990s important progress was made toward reconciliation between Indigenous and non-Indigenous people in Australia.
 In 1991 the Australian Parliament passed an Act which created the Council for Aboriginal Reconciliation.
-The Council’s job was to guide Australia’s reconciliation process.
+The Council brought together members from Indigenous and non-Indigenous communities and had the job of guiding Australia’s reconciliation process.

 In the 1992 Mabo decision the High Court of Australia ruled that Australia was not terra nullius (land belonging to nobody) when it was claimed by Britain in 1770.
-This led to the Native Title Act 1993, which made it possible for Aboriginal and Torres Strait Islander people to claim ownership of their traditional lands.
+This led to the Native Title Act 1993, which made it possible for First Nations peoples to claim ownership of their traditional lands.

-The Bringing Them Home report, published in 1997, showed that thousands of Aboriginal and Torres Strait children had been taken away from their families by governments around Australia.
+The Bringing Them Home report, published in 1997, showed that thousands of First Nations children had been taken away from their families by governments around Australia.
 These children have become known as the Stolen Generations.
-The report said that all Australian governments should apologise to Indigenous people, especially the Stolen Generations.
+The report said that all Australian Parliaments should apologise to Indigenous people, especially the Stolen Generations.

 What was Corroboree 2000?